-As an attempt to combat this evidence and save this important dating method, evolutionary geologists have added the caveat that Potassium-Argon dating is not valid early.
+To combat this evidence and save this important dating method, evolutionary geologists have added the caveat that Potassium-Argon dating is not valid early.
 That is, it has been adjusted (assumptively) not to be accurate for the first 50,000 years.
-Other sites say not valid for the first six thousand years to cover recorded human history and ironically the approximate age of the earth based on biblical young earth creationists.
+Other sites say not valid for the first six thousand years to cover recorded human history and ironically the approximate age of the earth based on biblical young-earth creationists.

-These carve outs are very suspect and also revealing.
-They are not based on measurable perimeters of science or math because the Argon is either in the sample or it is not.
+These carve-outs are very suspect and also revealing.
+They are not based on measurable perimeters of science or math because the Argon is either in the sample or not.
 This cut out is added to resolve all that nasty data that negates all the important work of evolutionary researchers.
-This carve out effectively states that any recent volcanic flows as either observed or recorded within human history are too early to calculate by this method.
+This carves out effectively states that any recent volcanic flows as either observed or recorded within human history are too early to calculate by this method.
 Such flows contain Argon, and they should not, but calculations are either wrong, contaminated, or unintelligible.
-However, those ancient lava flows, from the assumed distant past are completely reliable and accurate.
+However, those ancient lava flows from the assumed distant past are completely reliable and accurate.
 To get this straight, those lava flows that are factually known give unintelligible results, but those samples collected from antiquity are accurate.
-How can we be asked to trust dating methods proven incorrect in the observable present to be correct for ancient lava formations of the distant past?
+How can we be asked to trust dating methods proven incorrect in the observable present to correct ancient lava formations of the distant past?

 A number of processes could cause the parent substance to be depleted at the top of the magma chamber, or the daughter product to be enriched, both of which would cause the lava erupting earlier to appear very old according to radiometric dating, and lava erupting later to appear younger.http://www.cs.unc.edu/~plaisted/ce/dating2.html

-Like all the radiometric dating methods mentioned earlier, Uranium-Lead share many of the same problems associated with assumptions controlled by the researchers.
-First, a unique problem to this dating method has been revealed in the discovery that Uranium decay rates are actually not constant at all.
-Turns out that decay rates vary depending on which radioactive isotope are measured from the sample– different rates can be found within the same sample!
+Like all the radiometric dating methods mentioned earlier, Uranium-Lead shares many of the same problems associated with assumptions controlled by the researchers.
+First, a unique problem to this dating method has been revealed in the discovery that Uranium decay rates are actually not constant.
+It turns out that decay rates vary depending on which radioactive isotope is measured from the sample– different rates can be found within the same sample!

-Sample that have minor differences such as where they were extricated from the sample amount to massive dating differences.
-Despite the revelation that different isotopes have different decay rates within the same sample, the ratios are nonetheless presumed to be constant by conventional geologists.
+The sample with minor differences, such as where they were extricated from the sample, amounts to massive dating differences.
+Despite the revelation that different isotopes have different decay rates within the same sample, the ratios are presumed to be constant by conventional geologists.
 6

-Second, it is widely known that Uranium, like Potassium, is highly water soluble and can be washed out of the sample by contamination.
-Lead certainly is not water soluble so this makes the ratios appear artificially older.
-Compound this with the reality that Uranium-lead has a 4.5-Billion-year half-life which means the detection of any daughter atoms will cause the calculated age of the material to skyrocket.
+Second, it is widely known that Uranium, like Potassium, is highly water-soluble and can be washed out of the sample by contamination.
+Lead certainly is not water-soluble, so this makes the ratios appear artificially older.
+Compound this with the reality that the Uranium-lead has a 4.5-Billion-year half-life, which means the detection of any daughter atoms will cause the material’s calculated age to skyrocket.
 Massive half-lives make the measurement extremely sensitive.
 Each assumption made by the researcher greatly impacts the date calculations, giving the researcher latitude to calculate any age desired.

-Third, The Institute for Creation Research conducted a study called Radioisotopes and the Age of The Earth (RATE) which successfully identified pitfalls in the Uranium-Lead radiometric dating method.
-RATE demonstrated that radiometric decay rates have not always been constant as measured at the rates observed in the present.
+Third, The Institute for Creation Research conducted a study called Radioisotopes and the Age of The Earth (RATE), which successfully identified pitfalls in the Uranium-Lead radiometric dating method.
+RATE demonstrated that radiometric decay rates have not always been constant as measured at the present rates.
 Evidence indicates that decay rates have varied under extremes throughout time.6 When radioactive isotopes decay in rock, various gases are produced as a byproduct.
 As an example, the mineral zircon.

-Zircon is found all over the earth’s crust and is therefore thought to be material left from the formation of the earth.
+Zircon is found all over the earth’s crust and is therefore thought to be material left from the earth’s formation.
 These samples are assumed to be as old as the earth itself: 4.54 billion years old.

 The rate at which the gases escape is highly dependent on the temperature of the minerals.
 For example, the rate of helium diffusion at the hot temperatures 15,000 feet below the surface is about 160 times faster than the rate at the cooler temperatures at 4,000 feet.
 Consequently, rock deep in the crust of the earth will be more depleted in helium than rock near the surface.”https://www.icr.org/article/both-argon-helium-diffusion-rates-indicate

-Therefore, the presence of Helium shocked researchers because it was widely thought that after many billions of years all trapped Helium would be long gone.
-However, after a presumed 4.54 billion years Helium was still present.
+Therefore, Helium’s presence shocked researchers because it was widely thought that after many billions of years, all trapped Helium would be long gone.
+However, after a presumed 4.54 billion years, Helium was still present.

 “Surprising evolutionists, a significant amount of helium was present inside the zircons which is empirical evidence that these formations must be young. “https://answersingenesis.org/age-of-the-earth/6-helium-in-radioactive-rocks/ the absolute quantity of 204Pb in samples cannot be measured with certainty.

 Forth, RATE also found that other radioactive elements within the crystal had much shorter decay rates inside granite samples drilled from the deepest rock layers of the Precambrian, zircon crystals samples were gathered.
-The samples were found to have “burn marks” caused by the process of decay (when ions escape the Parent element).
-These burn marks leaving a trace called pleochroic or radio halos.
+The samples were found to have “burn marks” caused by decay (when ions escape the Parent element).
+These burn marks, leaving a trace called pleochroic or radiohalos.
 The crystal lattice structure of zircon contains several radioactive elements.

-One such radioactive element is Polonium which has a half-life of mere seconds.
-The presence of Polonium creates an apparent paradox, like Carbon-14 in dinosaur fossils, both Uranium and Polonium being encased together seemed impossible.
+One such radioactive element is Polonium, which has a half-life of mere seconds.
+Polonium’s presence creates an apparent paradox; like Carbon-14 in dinosaur fossils, both Uranium and Polonium being encased together seemed impossible.
 Impossible under the worldview of long geologic formations forming slowly.
 How could the same crystal have both incredibly ancient Uranium and incredibly young Polonium in the same sample?
 One possible solution suggests that perhaps the liquid granite created the zircon crystal while cooling.
 This happened suddenly as both were created together instantaneously during Creation.

 “As in the case with radiometric ages determined from almost any rock is impossible to establish unequivocally…”Barton Jr, I.M., Canad.
 J. Earth Sciences 14:1641, 1977.